It might be our last chance to save even a few coral reefs from climate change

 The devastation of the Chagos Reef wasn’t happening in isolation.

 Over the past century, sea surface temperatures have risen by an average of about 0.13 degrees Celsius (0.23 F) per decade as the oceans absorb the vast majority of greenhouse gas emissions from human activities, largely from the burning of fossil fuels.
-The temperature increase and changing ocean chemistry affects sea life of all kinds, from deteriorating the shells of oysters and tiny pteropods, an essential part of the food chain, to causing fish populations to migrate to cooler water.
+The temperature increase and changing ocean chemistry affect sea life of all kinds, from deteriorating the shells of oysters and tiny pteropods, an essential part of the food chain, to causing fish populations to migrate to cooler water.

 Corals can become stressed when temperatures around them rise just 1 C (1.8 F) above their tolerance level.
 With water temperature elevated from global warming, even a minor heat wave can become devastating.

 These events and rising global temperatures are why the International Coral Reef Society, which represents thousands of coral scientists, issued an urgent call to governments on July 20, 2021, to do more to protect coral reefs.
-As part of its report on the state of the world’s reefs, it listed ways to help reefs survive, including investing in conservation, management and restoration; committing to slow climate change, reduce pollution and stop overfishing; and supporting efforts to help corals adapt to warming waters.
+As part of its report on the state of the world’s reefs, it listed ways to help reefs survive, including investing in conservation, management, and restoration; committing to slow climate change, reduce pollution and stop overfishing; and supporting efforts to help corals adapt to warming waters.
 With swift action to slow climate change, the group writes, about 30% of reefs could survive the century; if global temperatures rise by 2 C (3.6 F) or more, only about 1% will still exist.
-At stake is an estimated US$10 trillion in annual economic value and coastline protection.
+At stake is an estimated $10 trillion in annual economic value and coastline protection.

 In 2015, the ocean heat from a strong El Niño event triggered the mass bleaching in the Chagos reefs and around the world.
 It was the third global bleaching on record, following events in 1998 and 2010.

-Bleaching doesn’t just affect the corals – entire reef systems and the fish that feed, spawn and live among the coral branches suffer.
+Bleaching doesn’t just affect the corals–entire reef systems and the fish that feed, spawn, and live among the coral branches suffer.
 One study of reefs around Papua New Guinea in the southwest Pacific found that about 75% of the reef fish species declined after the 1998 bleaching, and many of those species declined by more than half.

 Research shows marine heat waves are now about 20 times more likely than they were just four decades ago, and they tend to be hotter and last longer.
 We’re at the point now that some places in the world are anticipating coral bleaching every couple of years.